hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

 HDF
   The [Hierarchical Data Format (HDF)](https://www.hdfgroup.org/) provides the `*.h5` (HDF4) and `*.h5` (HDF5) file formats that store large datasets in an organized manner.
 HDF is often used with high-performance computing (HPC) applications, such as numerical models, to store large amounts of data output.
 This eBook impinges on HDF datasets in the {ref}`chpt-basement` tutorial where {term}`xdmf` files represent the model output, and in the {ref}`chpt-telemac` tutorials.
 In particular, TELEMAC builds on mesh and boundary files of the EnSim Core that is described in the user manual of the pre- and post-processing software [Blue Kenue](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf)<sup>TM</sup> (the newest [Blue Kenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) contains an updated version of the user manual).
 Understanding the HDF format significantly facilitates troubleshooting structural errors of computational meshes for numerical models.

+Krylov space
+  Krylov (sub) spaces are used in numerical approximation schemes for finding solutions to sparse (many zero entries), high-dimensional linear systems {cite:p}`bunch1974`.
+To this end, Kryloc (sub) space methods use Gaussian elimination (e.g., {term}`LU decomposition`) to speed up calculations {cite:p}`gutknecht2007`.

 IAHR
   The International Association for Hydro-Environment Engineering and Research (IAHR) is an independent non-profit organization that unites professionals in the field of water resources.
 The IAHR has multiple branches and publishes several journals in collaboration with external publishing companies.
 Read more about the IAHR at [https://www.iahr.org](https://www.iahr.org).

 Lidar
   Light Detection and Ranging (*LiDAR* or *lidar*) uses laser pulses to measure earth surface properties such as canopy or terrain elevation.
 The laser pulses are sent from a remote sensing platform (fix station or airborne) to surfaces, which reflect the pulses with different speed (time-of-flight informs about terrain elevation) and energy pattern (leaves behave differently than rock).
 In its raw form, lidar data is a point cloud with various, geo-referenced information about the reflected signal.
 Lidar point clouds for end users are typically stored in *las* format or compressed *laz* format. *las*-formatted data are much faster to process, but also much larger than *laz*-formatted data.
 For this reason, lidar data are preferably transferred in *laz* format, while the *las* format is preferably used for processing lidar data.

+LU decomposition
+  A lower-upper (LU) decomposition applies to the solution of linear systems (matrices) by re-organizing a matrix into an upper and a lower triangular matrix.
+Thus, LU decomposition is a form of Gaussian elimination, which is typically applied in numerical analysis (e.g., {ref}`Telemac2d <tm2d-solver-pars>`) or machine learning.

 MPI
   In computing, MPI stands for *Message Passing Interface*, which is a portable message passing standard.
 MPI is implemented in many open-source C, C++, and Fortran applications to enable parallel computing.